A garden enclosed is my sister, my spouse;

-The vow of a woman to “afflict herself” included abstaining from having sexual relations with her husband and having a family so that she could dedicate her life exclusively to God.
+The vow of a woman to “afflict herself” included abstaining from having sexual relations with her husband and having a family so that she could dedicate her life to God more freely.
 Under the Mosaic Law, provisions were specifically made for such vows, although normally discouraged.
 A vow made by a woman like this one, however rare and frowned upon, was permissible since the command to propagate did not apply to females.
 It applied only to men, which explains why there is no similar statute about vows taken by married men.
-If Joseph agreed to a chaste marriage, which appears most likely, it was only because he honored the vow Mary had made before they met, when she was still a young girl serving in the temple and by the time the first part of the marriage ceremony (Kiddushin) was observed, when a contract would have been drawn up and signed making Mary his legal wife.
+If Joseph agreed to a chaste marriage, which appears most likely, it was only because he honored the vow Mary had made before they met when she was still a young girl serving in the temple, and by the time the first part of the marriage ceremony (Kiddushin) was observed when a contract would have been drawn up and signed making Mary his legal wife.

 Then he brought me back to the outer gate of the sanctuary,